The Whitworth: Refurbishment and extension

 An architectural competition was launched by RIBA Competitions to design an extension in 2008 and funding was secured in February 2011.
 In September 2013, the gallery closed for refurbishment and extension works.
 The £15 million redevelopment was supported by the Heritage Lottery Fund and the University of Manchester.
 The refurbishment works, undertaken by architects MUMA envisaged the gallery reopening to the public by summer 2014, but complications delayed the opening.

 The development includes expanded gallery areas, a learning studio, study centre, an art garden and café.
 Developers have constructed a glass, stainless steel and brick extension consisting of two wings which extend into Whitworth Park from the back of the gallery building.
 The wings are connected by a glass promenade.
 The extension means the gallery is a third larger than previously.

 The extension, which opened on 14 February 2015, doubled the gallery's public space.
-It provides more space for displaying the more than 60,000 items in the gallery's collection and links the building to Whitworth Park.
+It provides more space for displaying the more than 60,000 items in the gallery's collections and links the building to Whitworth Park.

 The refurbishment and extension work resulted in the development winning a RIBA National Award in 2015 and subsequently being shortlisted for the RIBA Stirling Prize.

 Collections

-The Whitworth has notable collections of watercolours, sculptures, wallpapers and textiles.
-It includes major historic works by Thomas Gainsborough, Alexander and John Robert Cozens, and Thomas Girtin.
+The Whitworth has notable collections of watercolours, sculptures, wallpapers and textiles, recognised as a Designated Collection by Arts Council England.

-Some of the exhibitions at the Whitworth are made up from works in the permanent collection however to ensure proper conservation of the artworks the Whitworth do not have any artworks on permanent display.

-The gallery also focuses on modern and contemporary artists, and the art collections include works by Degas, van Gogh, Gauguin, Pissarro, Picasso, Moholy-Nagy, Paul Klee, Walter Sickert, Henry Moore, Barbara Hepworth, Ford Madox Brown, Eduardo Paolozzi, Francis Bacon, William Blake, David Hockney, L. S. Lowry, and a fine collection of works by J. M. W. Turner.
+The gallery holds major historic works by Thomas Gainsborough, Alexander and John Robert Cozens, Thomas Girtin and J. M. W. Turner.
+Modern and contemporary artists represented in the collections include Degas, van Gogh, Gauguin, Pissarro, Picasso, Moholy-Nagy, Paul Klee, Walter Sickert, Henry Moore, Barbara Hepworth, Ford Madox Brown, Eduardo Paolozzi, Francis Bacon, William Blake, David Hockney, L. S. Lowry.
 One of its most famous works is the marble sculpture Genesis (1929–31) by Sir Jacob Epstein.
 It also houses the Musgrave Kinley Outsider Art Collection.

+The Whitworth regularly organises temporary exhibitions and displays of works from the permanent collections.

 Directors

-Sook-Kyng Lee became director and took up her role at the Whitworth in August 2023 and become Honorary Professor of Transcultural Curating at the University of Manchester.

-In June 2017, Maria Balshaw stepped down as the director to take up her role as the director of the Tate.
+In June 2017, Maria Balshaw stepped down as director to take up her role as director of the Tate.
 Nick Merriman then became acting interim director of the Whitworth.

 On 11 October 2018, it was announced that Alistair Hudson would be the new director of the Manchester Art Gallery and the Whitworth.
 Hudson, previously director at the Middlesbrough Institute of Modern Art (MIMA), is a co-director of the Asociación de Arte Útil.

+Sook-Kyung Lee took up her role as director at the Whitworth in August 2023 and became Honorary Professor of Transcultural Curating at the University of Manchester.